An card auction game where players compete as mad scientists trying to bring a monster to life.

 Not for Newbies

-The sad part is that this game is not going to make new It's Alive fans out of most people –this is because it is much harder to appreciate the app (when someone else is holding the device) while the board game actually gives a sense of playing no matter whose turn it is.
+The sad part is that this colourful game is not going to make new It's Alive fans out of those who enjoy card building games on mobile (and there are plenty of them - Hearthstone is a great example) –this is because it is much harder to appreciate the app (when someone else is holding the device) while the board game actually gives a sense of playing no matter whose turn it is.
 It also makes planning a little harder once you are already holding several cards and are unable to plan your moves since you cannot memorize every single piece that you have.

 Still, the app carries much of the actual game's aesthetic values.
 The artwork for the cards are impressive to see on a digital screen and the streamlined interface makes everything easy to grasp at a single glance.
 In fact, this app would greatly benefit from a function that would allow players to connect with their devices instead of having to pass it around.